richardatval/www.yesproject.org/what-we-do.md

 2. Achieve qualifications and learn new skills
 3. Prepare for work

+Everyone enrolled on the YES Project will be assigned a mentor who will support them throughout their journey and help them to achieve their goals.

 {% include box.html title="See our range of courses" buttontext="Learn more" url="/what-you-can-do" %}